 Garam Masala, pronounced as guh-rum muh-saa-laa, literally means warm (garam) spice (masala).
 It is a fragrant blend of locally grown spices from the northern region of the Indian subcontinent.
 It is used for its sweet and warming spice flavor, not spicy heat.

-Its basic composition differs by region since the climate and soil type vary all over India.
-Plus, almost every household has their own spin on it based on their taste preference.
+Its composition differs by region since the climate and soil type vary throughout India.
+Plus, almost every household has its own spin on it based on taste preference.

-Here is a list of simple and easy-to-buy 10 whole spices that are needed for this aromatic garam masala recipe:
+Here is a list of simple and easy-to-buy 10 whole spices that are needed for this recipe for garam masala powder:

-- Coriander Seeds (Dhaniya): These are seeds of the cilantro plant and their flavor is earthy and slightly sweet with floral hints, that release best when toasted.
+- Coriander Seeds (Dhaniya): These are the seeds of the cilantro plant, which have an earthy, slightly sweet flavor with floral hints.

-- Cumin Seeds (Jeera): Great for digestion, its warm, somewhat smokey flavor and aroma reach optimal flavor when toasted.
+- Cumin Seeds (Jeera): Its warm, somewhat smokey flavor and aroma reach optimal flavor when toasted.

 - Green Cardamom Seeds (Chhoti Ilaichi): Known as 'true cardamom,' green cardamom seeds are black, whereas the pod is green.
-It has hints of lemon and mint.
+They have hints of lemon and mint.
 Purchase the black-hulled seeds or green cardamom pods.
-Feel free to use the entire pod, simply note the measurement difference in the recipe card.
+Feel free to use the entire pod; but note the measurement difference in the recipe card.

 - Black Peppercorns (Kaali Mirch): Whole black peppercorns give the best results for this recipe mix.

-- Cinnamon Sticks (Dal Cheeni): There are two types - Cassia and Ceylon (considered 'true' cinnamon).
-I purchase flat cassia bark, a natural bark from the cinnamon family that is different than the cinnamon 'quills' found in the grocery store.
+- Cinnamon Sticks (Dal Cheeni): I purchase flat cassia bark, a natural bark from the cinnamon family that is different than the cinnamon 'quills' found in the grocery store.

-- Bay Leaves (Tejpatta): This aromatic herb is easy to find in the spice section of most grocery stores, and adds earthy flavors to this blend.
+- Bay Leaves (Tejpatta): This earthy-flavored aromatic herb is easy to find in the spice section of most grocery stores.

-- Fennel Seeds (Saunf): Known as 'saunf' in Hindi, the best quality seeds are bright green and will have a sweet, anise aroma.
-They stay good in your spice cabinet for up to 6 months.
+- Fennel Seeds (Saunf): Known as 'saunf' in Hindi, the best-quality seeds are bright green and have a sweet, anise aroma.

-- Black Cardamom Pod (Motti Ilaichi): Smokey with hints of cooling menthol, these larger pods are dark brown.
-A bit more difficult to find, look for the black variety in Indian grocery stores or online.
+- Black Cardamom Pod (Motti Ilaichi): These larger dark brown pods are smokey with hints of cooling menthol.
+Look for them in Indian grocery stores or online.

-- Nutmeg (Jaiphal): Nutmeg is the shelled dried seed of the genus Myristica (an evergreen tree).
-Always purchase a jar of whole nutmeg and grate fresh with a Microplane.
+- Nutmeg (Jaiphal): Purchase a jar of whole nutmeg and grate fresh with a Microplane.
 Note: Nutmeg doesn't need toasting, so add that to the final blend.

 How to Make Garam Masala

-This simple masala requires a large skillet, a spice grinder, and only 15 minutes.
+This simple recipe for garam masala requires a large skillet, a spice grinder, and only 15 minutes.
 Here are the step-by-step directions and photos on how to toast spices and grind them to make garam masala from scratch:

 Gather and prepare spices: Remove any rotten pieces or dirt from all spices.
 Make sure to remove any clove stems without buds.
 Break the cinnamon sticks into smaller pieces and clean the dirt between the grooves.